 The only way to figure out which restaurant (or cell phone carrier) is right for you is to look at the menu (the plans).
 So let’s do it.
 We’ll start by looking at everything Twigby has to offer.

 The easiest way to explain Twigby’s plans is to just show them to you.
 So take a look at this chart.

 Twigby’s plans are rather straightforward.
-You get unlimited texts with every plan, then a certain amount of talk and data.
+You get unlimited talk and texts with every plan, then a certain amount of data.
 There is no unlimited data plan, which will be a definite deal breaker for many people.

 Twigby’s plans don’t really come with any special features, besides hotspot capability.
 You can use your allotted mobile data to tether your phone with other devices.

 As you can see, all of Twigby’s plans are under $20 a month!
 That makes it one of the cheapest carriers around.
 But keep in mind that these prices are just promotional.
 After your first 6 months, they will actually double!
 Yes, you read that right.
 That 10 GB plan for $17.50 will go up to $35.00 a month after the promo ends (which is still a decent price).